The morning after Tropical Storm Bonnie pummeled Beaufort, we woke to find oil in the water around Sunshine.

 Memorial Day, More Oil, a Possible Source

 More oil had collected on the next morning’s tide.
 So either there was still a source out there, or more escaped oil was floating around and now finding it’s way to the marina.
-I went off to work again, where a coworker told me there had been a heating oil spill at the hospital.
+At work a coworker told me of a heating oil spill at the local hospital.
 His S.O. works there and had been sent home due to the situation.
 That hospital is roughly two miles, by water, from our marina.

 While I was at work, my marina neighbors also heard the story of the hospital accident.
 They got busy.
 Suzy called Governor Haley’s office, Senator Sanford’s office, the TV station, and her nephew – an attorney who worked on the Deepwater Horizon cleanup.
 Don called the Beaufort Gazette.
 Barry shot video, which circulated via email and Facebook.
 Captain Mark studied wind, tide and currents.